MasterYip/awesome-humanoid-motion-synthesis/README.md

 # awesome-humanoid-motion-synthesis
 A curated list of works for legged robot(humanoid) motion synthesis.

+> [!NOTE]
+> This repo is still under construction.
+Links may not be correct.

 ## 1. Data-Driven Motion Synthesis

 ### 1.1 Text-to-Motion Diffusion Models